inveniosoftware/invenio/docs/developers/modules.rst

 Modules
 =======

-Modules are application components that can be use within an application or across aplications.
-They can contains :ref:`SQLAlchemy <sqlalchemy:overview>` models, :ref:`Flask view <flask:tutorial>`, :py:class:`Jinja2 templates
+Modules are application components that can be used within an application or across aplications.
+They can contain :ref:`SQLAlchemy <sqlalchemy:overview>` models, :ref:`Flask view <flask:tutorial>`, :py:class:`Jinja2 templates
 <jinja:jinja2.Template>` and other :ref:`pluggable-objects`.

-Discovery of modules is done based on configuration parameter called ``PACKAGES``, where expansion character `*` is supported at the end of package path after last dot (e.g. ``foo.bar.something.*``).
+Discovery of modules is done based on the ``PACKAGES`` configuration parameter, where the `*` wildcard character is supported at the end of the package path after the last dot (e.g. ``foo.bar.something.*``).

 Views